bogdan-cornianu/swave/README.md

 ## Usage
 ```
-let swave = new Swave(document.querySelector('.swave-canvas-wrapper'), {audioUrl:'url..'});
+let swave = new Swave(document.querySelector('.swave-canvas-wrapper'), {audioUrl: 'url...'});
 swave.play();
 ```
-Swave uses a hidden HTML5 audio element for audio streaming and a canvas element to draw the sound bars.
+Swave uses [Web Audio APIs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) for visualizations,  [HTMLAudioElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement) for audio streaming and a [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element to draw the sound bars.
-The first argument of the constructor is the html element where the player should be embedded.
+The first argument of the constructor is the html element where the canvas should be drawn.
 The second argument is a configuration object:
 * **`audioUrl`: required**, the url for the audio to be played
 * `enableVisualization`: true by default